Installation#

 ``subtract_background`` (boolean; default ``false``) When

-, perform background subtraction before intensity computation.
+true, perform background subtraction before intensity computation.
 (This is specifically applied by Compute Fluorescence Intensity.)``dilate_labels`` (boolean; default ``false``) When

-, dilate the segmentation labels slightly to capture more boundary signal.
+true, dilate the segmentation labels slightly to capture more boundary signal.
 (Also applied by Compute Fluorescence Intensity.)

 Resizing and padding#